jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-robbie-lowe-the-burdekin.md

   our candid chat with the local master!
 featuredImage: /img/robbie-lowe.jpg
 ---
-_If there’s a name that’s synonymous with Australian’s dance music scene, it would have to be [Robbie Lowe](https://www.facebook.com/robbielowemusic/). _[_Rave Reviewz_](https://www.ravereviewz.net/)_' Sean McDonald caught up with the eclectic DJ about his illustrious career after his set at Enter the Beehive; part of the Meet me in Darlo event._
+_If there’s a name that’s synonymous with Australian’s dance music scene, it would have to be [Robbie Lowe](https://www.facebook.com/robbielowemusic/).
+Rave Reviewz' Sean McDonald caught up with the eclectic DJ about his illustrious career after his set at Enter the Beehive; part of the Meet me in Darlo event._

 **RR: Robbie, great set.
 Enter The Beehive and **[**Meet Me in Darlo**](https://www.facebook.com/events/292009331276595/)** have been a lot of fun.
 How involved have you been with the Keep Sydney Open movement?**